Carroty570/FCKinsubria/README.md

     - Murilo e Matteo, separate the projects

 - First exercise on github, 07/11

+        DAY 11/11

 - 11/11, creating a test for commiting on github
+- Creation of 2 divisions

+    - Murilo.Exercices -

+    In this division, i'll post my exercices done on univercity

+    - Murilo.CursoDIO -

+    In this division, i'll post my progects done on personal studies